 Take a closer look at the ribs and their bony features in the atlas gallery below.

-Now that you’ve seen typical ribs in detail, it’s time to take a look at atypical ribs in the following gallery.
+Now that you’ve seen typical ribs in detail, it’s time to take a look at some of the atypical ribs in the following galleries.

 True ribs: Vertebrosternal ribs: 1st-7th

 Typical ribs: 3rd- 9th

 Head: Facet divided into two by crest of head of rib

 Neck: Crest of neck of rib